BY RICK VAN HORN | FROM THE SUMMER 2019 ISSUE OF DRUM!

 Don’t be convinced that you need to take your favorite snare drum or cymbals in order to have “your sound.”
 This is a one-off road gig, not a recording that will define your career.
 Be clear with the cartage service as to exactly what you need to play the gig successfully, and you can leave your babies safe at home.

 Things happen in our business.
 Gear gets lost, damaged, or even stolen.
-And while these things can happen on local gigs, the odds of them happening increase when you’re traveling in unfamiliar territory and under circumstances beyond your control.
+And while these things can happen on local gigs, the odds of them happening increase when you’re traveling in unfamiliar territory and under the circumstances beyond your control.

 With this in mind, it’s a good idea to protect your gear (and your financial status) with some kind of insurance policy.
 Most homeowner’s policies don’t cover musical equipment used for professional purposes, so you’ll need to investigate other options.